 At age 16, job skill development becomes part of our students’ individualized plans, with the goal of both personal independence and integration into the workplace.

 Before placement at a job site, students have the opportunity to visit a variety of places to gain an understanding of different types of work and discover their interests.
 Through these placements they are exposed to different workplace environments and have the chance to develop multiple skills.
-Job coaches travel with the students and remain on-site to assist in acclimation, reinforce skills, and help students develop appropriate workplace communication and self-advocacy skills.
+Volunteer job mentors travel with the students and remain onsite to assist in acclimation, reinforce skills, and help students develop appropriate workplace communication and self-advocacy skills.

 The focus on school-based instruction during this time includes: